Policies & Procedures

-During the summer, prior to move-in: If you are interested in requesting a room change prior to move-in, you must contact the Wolman Housing Office at 410-516-7960 or email@example.com.
+During the summer, prior to move-in: If you are interested in requesting a room change prior to move-in, you must contact the Housing Office at 410-516-7960 or email@example.com.
 Room change requests will be handled on a case-by-case basis, depending upon the nature of the request.

 Should you accept an offered open space in another suite/apartment and your room assignment changes, please notify your roommate/suitemates of your decision so they may have the opportunity to plan for the upcoming year.
 Your billing and roommate/suitemate information may change based on your new assignment.

-Filling open spaces, prior to move-in: If you learn that a space has become available within your unit (prior to move-in), you may contact the Wolman Housing Office via phone at 410-516-7960 or email firstname.lastname@example.org to request a new roommate.
+Filling open spaces, prior to move-in: If you learn that a space has become available within your unit (prior to move-in), you may contact the Housing via phone at 410-516-7960 or email firstname.lastname@example.org to request a new roommate.

 If we have already assigned another student to the space in question, we will be unable to accommodate your request.
 Please do not ask us to change another student’s housing assignment.

 If we confirm that the space is indeed open as we have not yet re-assigned it to another student, then we will do what we can to honor your new roommate request.
-However, the student you are requesting to pull in to your unit must already be housed in a comparable space within the University Housing system, and the switch must occur quickly, within a two (2) business-day timeframe.
-Before the change can take place, we must confirm that all are in agreement, thus we require that the proposed new roommate directly contact us in the Wolman Housing Office.
+However, the student you are requesting to pull into your unit must already be housed in a comparable space within the University Housing system, and the switch must occur quickly, within a two (2) business-day timeframe.
+Before the change can take place, we must confirm that all are in agreement, thus we require that the proposed new roommate directly contact us in the Housing Office.

-Housing will notify students if a new assignment occurs within their room, suite or apartment, however, as we near move-in, we cannot guarantee your roommate of choice due to the quick turn-around time involved in making last minute room assignments.
+Housing will notify students if a new assignment occurs within their room, suite or apartment, however, as we near move-in, we cannot guarantee your roommate of choice due to the quick turn-around time involved in making last-minute room assignments.

-After move-in occurs: Once the academic year begins, all room change requests are handled by the office of Residential Life.
+After move-in occurs: Once the academic year begins, all room change requests are handled by the Office of Residential Life.

 Termination of Housing Contract

-- Release from the housing contract is permitted only under conditions of academic dismissal, withdrawal, or leave of absence with written approval of the Associate Director of Housing.
+- Release from the housing contract is permitted only under conditions of academic dismissal, withdrawal, or leave of absence with the written approval of the Associate Director of Housing.